ese2o/ese2o.github.io/ts/README.md

 permalink: /ts/
 ---

+[Time Series Analysis and Modeling to Forecast: a Survey - 1.
+Intro & Stationarity]{:.heading.flip-title} \
+[Time Series Analysis and Modeling to Forecast: a Survey - 2.
+Decomposition]{:.heading.flip-title} \
-[Times Series 1.
-Time Series Analysis and Modeling to Forecast: a Survey(1)]{:.heading.flip-title}
+[Time Series Analysis and Modeling to Forecast: a Survey - 3.
+Linear Models]{:.heading.flip-title}

-[Times Series 1.
-Time Series Analysis and Modeling to Forecast: a Survey(1)]: /ts/2024-02-22-TS1
+[Time Series Analysis and Modeling to Forecast: a Survey - 1.
+Intro & Stationarity]: /ts/2024-02-22-TS1
+[Time Series Analysis and Modeling to Forecast: a Survey - 2.
+Decomposition]: /ts/2024-02-24-TS2
+[Time Series Analysis and Modeling to Forecast: a Survey - 3.
+Linear Models]: /ts/2024-02-25-TS3